 Vascular dementia

-• Vascular dementia is the second most common type of dementia, responsible for about 17% of cases.
+Vascular dementia is a common type of dementia which accounts for around 17% of cases.

 BRACE funds vital research into Vascular dementia.